 Or take Facebook.
 According to the Loyola University Health System, it’s implicated in 20% of U.S. divorces.
 You can flirt with someone while sitting next to your spouse!
 He’s watching football; she’s messaging Johnny.

 We can’t turn back the clock on technology, but I do think every married couple needs to establish boundaries that clearly tell the outside world “we are a unit”.
 Several of my couple friends have a combined Facebook account.
 Others have a “no texting during family time” rule, or a “both spouses always know the password to the phone” rule.
 Marriage is tough enough without other people driving a wedge.
 So talk to each other.
-Set boundaries.
+Set boundaries about texting the opposite sex.
 Get to know your spouse’s co-workers.
 And above all, never stop working on your marriage.